gobo-eiffel/gobo/test/gelint/validity/vhpr3/test7/Readme.txt

 TEST DESCRIPTION:
 ----------------------------------------------------------------------
-Class BB inherits from CC [DD [BIT name]], where `name' is a constant attribute declared of value 32 in class BB.
-But 'BIT name' is not only made up of class names nor names of formal generic parameters.
+Class BB inherits from CC [like Current], but 'like Current' is not only made up of class names nor names of formal generic parameters.
 Validity VHPR-3 is violated.

+SmallEiffel does not report VHPR-3 and interprets 'like Current' as BB.
 ----------------------------------------------------------------------

 TEST RESULTS:
 ----------------------------------------------------------------------
-ISE Eiffel 5.0.016:    FAILED     Does not report VHPR-3, but erroneously
+ISE Eiffel 5.0.016:    OK
-                                  interprets 'BIT name' as 'BIT -1' and hence reports a VJAR in feature `f' of class BB where 'BIT name' has correctly been intrepreted as 'BIT 32'.
-SmallEiffel -0.76:     PASSED     Does not report VHPR-3 and interprets
+SmallEiffel -0.76:     PASSED
-                                  'BIT name' as 'BIT 32'.
-Halstenbach 3.2:       FAILED     Compiler crash in Degree 3.
+Halstenbach 3.2:       OK
 gelint:                OK
 ----------------------------------------------------------------------